• Welcome to PaintingMania.com

 Other paintings by Vincent van Gogh:

-Still Life with Bloaters and Garlic
+Still Life - Japanese Vase with Roses and Anemones

-Still Life with Bloaters and Garlic
+Still Life - Japanese Vase with Roses and Anemones

-Still Life with Bloaters
+Still Life - Majolica Jug with Wildflowers

-Still Life with Bloaters
+Still Life - Majolica Jug with Wildflowers

 Vincent Van GoghThe brilliant color and exuberant vitality of Dutch Post-Impressionist master Vincent van Gogh's paintings stand in stark contrast to his tragic, turbulent life.
 In 1880, after a series of failed careers, Van Gogh decided to become an artist.
 Lacking the resources for formal training, he acquired the necessary skills by sketching from books and prints.
 The artist's earliest works were scenes of peasant life, inspired by Breton and Millet.
 In 1886, Van Gogh traveled to Paris where he encountered the works of the Impressionists and the fashionable Japanese prints that were immensely popular in Parisian avant-garde circle.